mnot/ietf-comments/format.md

 ## Review Comments

 Then, the document can contain `discuss`, `comment`, and `nit` positions, each in their own subsection indicated by a `h2` header.
+Issues within a section should each have a descriptive title in a `h3` header (i.e., two octothorps); if there are no `h3` headers, the entire section will be considered a single issue.

+Comments can contain any markdown, including blockquotes, links, emphasis, lists, etc.

 For example:

 ~~~ markdown
 ## Discuss